-Parameter Description General Rule name The name of the discovery rule Description User-provided description of the discovery rule Network Scan Interval (minutes) Specifies the interval, in minutes, at which the network scan repeats Admin State Specifies the administrative state for the discovery rule Up means the policy is in effect.
-Discovery Protocols and Policies Discovery Protocols and Policies (First Second Third Fourth) discovery protocol Specify the protocols to be used to communicate with the NE, in the order in which they should be used to attempt to reach the NE for discovery.
-Enter all the protocols that will be used for communication, regardless of whether they will be used for discovery.
-After at least one protocol is selected, the Select Mediation Policies panel displays, with fields for the selected protocols and for file transfer.
-Required policies are indicated with an asterisk ().
-Mediation Policies Select a policy for each discovery protocol you selected, and, if needed, for file transfer: 1.
-Click on the policy field.
-2. In the form that opens, select a policy and click SELECT.
-To create a mediation policy, click + NEW; see 2.8 "How do I create a mediation policy for MDM?" (p.
-29).
+The name of the discovery rule User-provided description of the discovery rule Specifies the interval, in minutes, at which the network scan repeats Specifies the administrative state for the discovery rule Up means the policy is in effect.
+Specify the protocols to be used to communicate with the NE, in the order in which they should be used to attempt to reach the NE for discovery.
+Enter all the protocols that will be used for communication, regardless of whether they will be used S I S I th at E I

-Parameter Description Reachability Policies The Select Reachability Policies panel displays fields for the selected discovery protocols and for Ping.
-If a discovery protocol has been selected, at least one reachability policy must be selected.
-The policy can be specific to the discovery protocol, or a Ping policy.
-1. Click on a policy field.
-2. In the form that opens, select a policy and click SELECT.
-To create a reachability policy, click + NEW; see 2.11 "How do I create a reachability policy for MDM?" (p.
-32).
-Associate Classic Discovery Rule 1.
-Click in the Classic Discovery Rule field.
-2. In the form that opens, select a discovery rule and click SELECT.
+Parameter Description Mediation Policies Select a policy for each protocol: Click on the policy field.
+In the form that opens, select a policy and click SELECT.
+To create a mediation policy, click + NEW ; see 2.8 "How do I create a mediation policy for MDM?" (p.
+27).
+Reachability Policies The reachability types required for the selected discovery protocols appear in the Select Reachability Policies panel.
+Click in a reachability type field.
+In the form that opens, select a policy and click SELECT.
+To create a reachability policy, click + NEW ; see 2.11 "How do I create a reachability policy for MDM ?" (p.
+30).
+Associate Classic Discovery Rule Click in the Classic Discovery Rule field.
+In the form that opens, select a discovery rule and click SELECT .
 To create a classic discovery rule, click + NEW; see 2.13 "How do I create a classic discovery rule?" (p.
-33).
+31).
 Discovery IP Ranges Included IP Addresses Click + ADD to specify an IP address and mask bits to search.
 Repeat to add additional ranges.
 Verify that the included IP address ranges include all the MDM and classic devices you need to discover.
 Note: Nokia does not recommend the use of /24 subnets in unified discovery rules.
 The use of /24 subnets may cause slow discovery time.
 Excluded IP Addresses Click + ADD to specify an IP address and mask bits to exclude from discovery.
 Repeat to add additional ranges.

-1 7 Click CREATE .
+1 • Click CREATE .
 The discovery rule is automatically assigned a rule ID and is added to the list.
-5 J To run a discovery rule click on your discovery rule in the list and click (Table row actions), Discover .
-6 • To view results of a discovery, select the discovery rule and click Summary (1) to view the Summary panel.
-In the panel at the right of the screen, click Errors (3) to see details about any errors that occurred the most recent time the discovery rule was run.
+5 • To run a discovery rule click on your discovery rule in the list and click • (Table row actions), Discover .
+6 • To view results of a discovery, select the discovery rule and click Summary 1 to view the Summary panel.
+In the panel at the right of the screen, click Errors 2 to see details about any errors that occurred the most recent time the discovery rule was run.